matthewkeaton5/MiniProject1/README.md

 # Push
 Uploads the local repository to the remote and automatically attempts to apply the changes made
 # Pull
+The opposite of push allows for the local to be updated by the remote
 # Remote Add/Remove/Show
 # Status
 # Master Branch